Aerodynamics: Wind Tunnel

 As a result of inquiring about the possibility of demonstrating the efficiency gains of AERODEFENDER™ wheel fairings within a wind tunnel, it quickly became apparent that current protocols used to measure vehicle drag within wind tunnels would never produce an accurate result.
-For that reason, we invented a better, more accurate method to determine open-wheeled vehicle propulsive efficiency within a wind tunnel, disclosed in patent US 9,766,153.
+For that reason, we invented a better, more accurate method to determine open-wheeled vehicle propulsive efficiency within a wind tunnel, disclosed in patents US 9,766,153 and EP 3152541.

 Instead of measuring drag forces on a vehicle and then only estimating how these forces on various parts of the vehicle actually affect vehicle efficiency, our new method eliminates any guesswork by directly measuring the aerodynamic power efficiency of the vehicle.
 Instead of restraining the vehicle to the ground inside the wind tunnel and thereby dramatically changing the vehicle propulsive mechanics, our patent US 9,755,153 teaches that the vehicle should be unrestrained and entirely self-propelled as it is on the roadway.
 The rolling-road is then automatically adjusted in speed for changes in the vehicle speed in order to keep the vehicle centered within the wind tunnel.

 In this dynamically stable vehicle operating condition within the wind tunnel, the power being dissipated in drag on the vehicle is necessarily transferred through the ground contact patches of the wheels.
 This power then is equivalent to the power needed to drive the rolling road supporting the moving wheels.
 Thus, a measure of the net power driving the rolling road is then an equivalent measure of the actual power being dissipated in drag on the vehicle itself.